 1. Solid Foods

 It isn’t uncommon for a baby to get constipated when their tiny digestive systems are introduced to solid foods.
-Foods that cause the baby to be constipated include bananas, rice, cereal, cheese and carrots which may be nutritious, but lack fiber which is imperative for good bowels.
-Hence, it helps to start with smaller portions and offer fiber-rich foods to add dietary roughage and keep constipation at bay.
+Foods that cause the baby to be constipated include bananas, rice, cereal, cheese and carrots which may be nutritious, but lack fibre, which is imperative for good bowels.
+Hence, it helps to start with smaller portions and offer fibre-rich foods to add dietary roughage and keep constipation at bay.

 4. Milk Protein Allergies

 The ingredients of dairy consumed by the mother can pass on to the child who might have milk protein intolerance.
 This could cause the baby to be constipated.

 5. Hormonal Imbalance